 Boarding life is busy and generally very cheerful but there are of course moments for every boarder when things may not be going so well and they miss home.
 The boarding and teaching staff have great experience of this and will help children to feel better quickly.
 The boarders themselves are also quick to spot any unhappiness and will help their friends.
 All the children are supported by the Dragon's pastoral care programme; an important element of our programme is helping children to understand that life has its "ups and downs" and that that this is quite normal and something with which they can cope.

 How does boarding affect family life?

 Boarding can enhance family life in several ways.
-Many boarding families comment that time together at exeats, half terms and holidays is more "special."
-One boy a few years ago insisted on being a boarder, despite his father's protestations, clinching the argument with the remark, "But, Daddy, you are never home in time."
+Many boarding families comment that time together at weekends, exeats, half terms and holidays is more "special."
 Boarding parents can work hard in the knowledge that their children are cared for, happy and busy at school.
 When families are together they often find relationships are enhanced by appreciation of "quality time" and the lack of some parental stresses such as the school run or managing homework.

 Boarding parents are an important part of the Dragon community and enjoy many opportunities to socialise with each other and meet with the staff.
 Their involvement is also vital to the success of their child's boarding experience: boarding at the Dragon is a partnership of school and parents.

 What sort of boarding does the Dragon offer?

 Dragon boarders are a mixture of local, national and international children, so we offer "full boarding" - with plenty of opportunity for those who choose to do so to home on 'open' weekends - plus “Day Boarding”.
 The system allows families to be together regularly where this is possible, and where it is not, for the children to be well catered for here at school.